Blog

 For those not aware, it was in single digit temperature territory when the accident occurred.
 It never did get above 18° F yesterday, and while the wind was not fierce, it was definitely lending a strong hand to the chill factor.

-I only wish that the linemen yesterday could say the same thing.
+I only wish that the linemen yesterday could have said the same thing.
 DataCom Inc. thanks those workers for their dedication and professionalism yesterday in returning our power in a safe and orderly fashion!

 11757 Market Street • North Lima, OH 44452